-Mortgage for First Time Home Buyers with Bad Credit
+Mortgage for First-Time Home Buyers with Bad Credit

 This article will cover getting approved for a mortgage for first-time home buyers with bad credit.
 Most people renting a home or an apartment need to realize they do not need a 20% down payment and thousands in closing costs to purchase a home.
 Homebuyers can only need perfect credit to qualify for a mortgage.
 Prior collections and charged-off accounts do not have to be paid.
-However, timely payments in the past 12 months is key in getting an approve/eligible per automated underwriting system.
+However, timely payments in the past 12 months is key in getting an approve/eligible per the automated underwriting system.
 We will cover the following key topic in this article:

 - Who can purchase a home?